ll7/scenario_runner/Docs/instruction_to_execute_the_supported_scenarios.md

 ## I.) Preparation

 ### Start the Carla Server
+Move to the the Directory "CARLA_0.9.9" and execute the following command in the Terminal:
 ```
 ./CarlaUE4.sh
 ```

 ### Get to know useful parameters of the Scenario Runner
+To execute the scenario runner commands you have to move to the Directory "scenario_runner".
 Before starting the scenario runner get aware of the "--help" parameter, it could be useful.
 ```
 python scenario_runner.py --help